Frequently Asked Questions

 Who is making the decisions behind the Standard?

-The Standard development is being led collaboratively by nine of the leading built environment organisations from which a Technical Steering Group and Governance Board is formed.
-The work is supported by over 300 expert volunteers working in a series of Task Groups and Sector Groups
+The Standard development has been led collaboratively by eight of the leading built environment organisations (referred to as the Founding Member Organisations), who each have representation on the Standard's Technical Steering Group and Governance Board.
+The technical development has been supported by over 350 expert volunteers working in a series of Task Groups and Sector Groups, in addition to representatives for over 200 Pilot Projects that underwent testing in 2025.

 14